nf-core/website/markdown/developers/adding_modules.md

     4. [`./tests/modules/fastqc/nextflow.config`](https://github.com/nf-core/modules/blob/master/tests/modules/amps/nextflow.config)

         Some modules MAY require additional parameters added to the test command to successfully run.
-These can be specified with a `ext.args` variable within a process scope of the `nextflow.config`. file that exists alongside the test files themselves (and are automatically loaded when `main.nf` is executed.
+These can be specified with an `ext.args` variable within the process scope of the `nextflow.config` file that exists alongside the test files themselves (and is automatically loaded when the test workflow `main.nf` is executed).

     5. [`./tests/modules/fastqc/test.yml`](https://github.com/nf-core/modules/blob/master/tests/modules/fastqc/test.yml)